 Dikeman Street has not been visible from the water since the late 1920s.
 It dead ends into the “Snapple building,” now owned by Est4te Four.
 The big 'Snapple' sign on the waterside of the building is roughly in line with Dikeman Street.

-Sometimes the terms used have a very broad meaning: "for Red Hook" means that the vessel is going to anywhere Gowanus, Erie Basin or out to sea, anywhere the Bay Bridge Channel leads.
+Sometimes the terms used have a very broad meaning: "bound for Red Hook" means that the vessel is going to anywhere Gowanus, Erie Basin or out to sea, anywhere the Bay Bridge Channel leads.

-The Mem below was created by a tugboat captain to tease new crew about not referring to places by landmarks long gone.
+The meme below was created by a tugboat captain to tease new crew about not referring to places by landmarks long gone.